Florida House Declines Debate On Assault Rifles, Calls Porn A 'Health Risk'

 Florida state Rep. Kionne McGhee was the lawmaker who asked for the assault weapons bill to be brought to the floor for debate, requesting what he called an "extraordinary procedural move."

-"With Marjory Stoneman Douglas High School in mind, HB 219 is a bill that attempts to ensure that mass shootings and massacres like those that took place at Marjory Stoneman Douglas High School," McGhee said, before the House speaker cut him off because he was talking about the bill's substance.
+"With Marjory Stoneman Douglas High School in mind, HB 219 is a bill that attempts to ensure that mass shootings and massacres like those that took place at Marjory Stoneman Douglas High School —" McGhee said, before the House speaker cut him off because he was talking about the bill's substance.
 The speaker asked why it should be removed from committee and debated on the floor.

 "The subcommittees that the bill is referenced to are not scheduled to meet again this session.
 Absent any reference to this bill, the bill will be considered dead," McGhee replied.
 "I ask that you keep this bill, and the conversation about the solution to combat mass shootings, alive."